-Response to HM Treasury’s Consultation on Asset Holding Companies
+Response to UK Treasury’s Consultation on Asset Holding Companies

 On August 19, MFA, the Alternative Credit Council (ACC), and the Alternative Investment Management Association (AIMA) submitted a letter to HM Treasury in response to the consultation on the role of Asset Holding Companies (AHC) as part of the broader review of the UK funds regime.
 All comments were made with respect to the use of AHCs by credit funds.